- There are many instances of masculine noun form that refer to the Quran or the scripture to be a reminder but here are a few to cite as examples:

 Note: Sending down water from the sky, storing it into underground wells and growing of different crops from it should be a reminder for those who possess intelligence.

-[40:54] A guidance and a reminder (dhikraa) for those who possess intelligence.
+[40:54] A guidance and a reminder (dhikraa) for those of understanding.

-Note: The guidance that was given to Moses that the Children of Israel inherit, is a guidance and a reminder for those who possess intelligence.
+Note: The guidance that was given to Moses that the Children of Israel inherit, is a guidance and a reminder for those of understanding among them.

 [44:13] How can be the reminder (al-dhik’raa) for them when an enlightened messenger had come to them?